Ficool

 She leaned back in the folding chair, the heat of the food finally settling into her stomach.

-Sienna opened one eye, then the other.
+Cecilia opened one eye, then the other.

 Then a wall of metal blocked her view.

-Up ahead, perched atop a yellow-painted vehicle, sat a man with salt-colored horns branching from his head in opposite directions like the letter Y. His legs hung over the edge, both shoes unlaced.
+His legs hung over the edge, both shoes unlaced.
 A bright red crossbow rested beside him while a thin ribbon of smoke curled from the cigarette between his fingers.

 "Tch.
 Lazy bastard."
 Eli muttered.

-He cracked a small smile, tapping the ash off the cigarette before glancing back at her.
+"Maybe you just haven't met many of my kind."
+He cracked a small smile, tapping ash off his cigarette before glancing back at her.
+"Lucky for you, I came naturally interesting."

 "And you are?"

-Sienna stayed put for a moment, her eyes slowly dancing to the chest piece he wore.
+Cecilia stayed put for a moment, her eyes slowly dancing to the chest piece he wore.

 "Out of all of us, he's usually the first to notice trouble."
 Eli said, nodding up toward the horned man, whose hair hid his ears.